 Interlibrary Loan is a cooperative lending program between libraries worldwide.
-If you need a book that cannot be found within a reasonable driving distance, or a journal article from a publication the university does not subscribe to, Interlibrary Loan can get that item for you free.
+If you need a book or DVD that cannot be found within a reasonable driving distance, or a journal article from a publication the university does not subscribe to, Interlibrary Loan can get that item for you for free.

-Ask a librarian for help placing an Interlibrary Loan request.
+To place an Interlibrary Loan request, click on the "Interlibrary Loan" link on the library home page and fill out the form.
 Articles may take 3-5 days to be scanned and sent to you.
-Books must go through the United States Postal Service, and may take 1-2 weeks to make the trip.
-You will receive an email when your request is ready for pickup or download.
+Books and DVDs must go through the United States Postal Service, and may take 1-2 weeks to make the trip.
+You will receive an email when your request has been sent by another library, and another email when it is ready for pickup or download.

-Interlibrary Loan items must be returned in good condition to the Downs-Jones Library on or before the due date printed on the attached paper slip.
+Interlibrary Loan physical items must be returned in good condition to the Downs-Jones Library on or before the due date printed on the attached paper slip.
 You are liable for any late fines, lost item fines, or damaged item fines charged by the original lending library.
+PDFs obtained through Interlibrary Loan do not need to be returned.